Kathmandu Durbar Square

 Pashupatinath StupaPashupatinath is one of the four most important religious sites in Asia for Shiva devotees.
 Pashupatinath, dedicated to Shiva the Destroyer, is the holiest Hindu pilgrimage destination in Nepal.
 Although the Pashupatinath Temple was only built in the fifth century and later renovated by the Malla kings, the holy site is said to have existed from the beginning of the millennium.

 Pashupatinath, in a limited sense, literally means the Lord of the Animals.
 But an animal is also a term that denotes the animal-like instincts in human beings.
-Capable of destroying instantly every evil force either with his trident or the third eye, when it comes to his devotees, Lord Pashupatinath destroys their ignorance.
-Be it an issue of material gain or release from the cycle of mortal existence he is the height of compassion, generosity, as well as consciousness.
+Capable of destroying every evil force instantly, either with his trident or the third eye, when it comes to his devotees, Lord Pashupatinath destroys their ignorance.
+Be it an issue of material gain or release from the cycle of mortal existence, he is the height of compassion, generosity, and consciousness.

 Boudhanath Stupa